When is the best time to visit Portugal?

 Best Time for Sightseeing

 If the cities are what you want to explore, then the period from March-June and September and October are the best months to visit Portugal.
 With schools closed for vacation, July and August are the most popular months to visit Portugal.
 If the perfect seaside vacation is what you are looking for, then head to Portugal’s many popular beach towns between July – September when the waters are at the warmest.
-While Madeira Island is a year-round destination, the Azores islands are perfect during spring and fall when temperatures are pleasant with fewer crowds.
+While the island of Madeira in Portugal is a year-round destination, the Azores islands are perfect during spring and fall when temperatures are pleasant with fewer crowds.
 The Douro Valley is at its most beautiful during spring (April to June) and fall season (September to November).

 What to Pack